-Barbara A. Podell is a shareholder in the Securities practice group at Berger Montague.
+Barbara A. Podell is a Shareholder in the Securities practice group at the Firm.
 She concentrates her practice on securities class action litigation.

-Ms. Podell was one of the firm’s senior attorneys representing the Pennsylvania State Employees’ Retirement System (“SERS”) as the lead plaintiff in the In re CIGNA Corp.
+Ms. Podell was one of the Firm’s senior attorneys representing the Pennsylvania State Employees’ Retirement System (“SERS”) as the lead plaintiff in the In re CIGNA Corp.
 Sec.
 Litig., No. 02-CV-8088 (E.D.
-Pa.), a federal securities fraud class action in which SERS moved for, and was appointed, lead plaintiff.
-CIGNA allegedly concealed crucial operational problems, which, once revealed, caused the company’s stock price to fall precipitously.
-The firm obtained a $93 million settlement.
-This was a remarkable recovery because there were no accounting restatements, government investigations, typical indicators of financial fraud, or insider trading.
-Moreover, the case was settled on the eve of trial (22.7% of losses recovered).
+Pa.), a federal securities fraud class action in which CIGNA allegedly concealed crucial operational problems, which, once revealed, caused the company’s stock price to fall precipitously.
+The Firm obtained a $93 million settlement which was a remarkable recovery because there were no accounting restatements, government investigations, typical indicators of financial fraud, or insider trading.
+The case was settled on the eve of trial (22.7% of losses recovered).

-Before joining Berger Montague, Ms. Podell was a founding member of Savett Frutkin Podell & Ryan, P.C., and before that, a shareholder at Kohn, Savett, Klein & Graf and an associate at Dechert LLP, all in Philadelphia.
+Before joining the Firm, Ms. Podell was a founding member of Savett Frutkin Podell & Ryan, P.C., and before that, a shareholder at Kohn, Savett, Klein & Graf P.C. and an associate at Dechert LLP, all in Philadelphia.

 Business and Community Leadership

 - Volunteer Guide, Philadelphia Museum of Art and the Rodin Museum in Philadelphia.

 - Chair, Executive Committee of the Philadelphia Museum of Art Weekend Guides, 2016-2018; Member of Executive Committee, 2012-present.